Martin Tod lives in Winchester, with his wife, Michaela.

 He works as Chief Executive of the Men’s Health Forum, the centre of excellence for men’s health policy and practice.

 In May 2012, he was elected as one of the three City Councillors for St Paul ward on Winchester City Council.
+He was re-elected to the position again in May 2016 and May 2019.
 In May 2013, he was elected as the Hampshire County Councillor for Winchester Westgate.

 Previously he was the 2010 Parliamentary Candidate for the Liberal Democrats in Winchester.
 He was also Co-Chair of the Liberal Democrat Policy Working Group on Housing and one of the organisers of Lib Dems against the NHS Bill.